bridge2food/plenitude/content/resource.md

 metaTitle: Our Resources
 canonicalUrl: https://www.plenitude.com/resources
-metaDescription: Get in touch to learn more about the project, arrange media interviews, or discuss how to get involved.
+metaDescription: Get in touch to learn more about the project, arrange media interviews, or discuss how to get involved
 metaImage: /img/cta.png
 resourceHeroItems: >
   # Our *Resources*